moss-l/bhs-js-testing/boolean-simplification.md

 ```

 The only thing that is left is to replace the `TODO` comments with
-something that returns the right value for each case, like this:
+something that returns the correct value for each case, like this:

 ```javascript
 function sleep_in(weekday, vacation) {